 Experience the best views in the park from the spacious top floor rooms of the magnificent Hermitage Hotel.Today you'll leave Mt Cook National park and travel to Queenstown.
 Go through the lakeside town of Twizel and then pass through the gliding capital of New Zealand Omarama, before ascending the Lindis Pass.
 Follow the road to Cromwell, located at the at the head of the Kawarau Gorge.
 Continue on towards the Gibbston Valley, one of New Zealand's premier wine growing regions.
 See the historic Kawarau Bridge where you can bungy jump, or relax and watch others take the plunge.
 Approaching Queenstown, the Remarkables mountain range comes into view as you arrive into the adventure capital of New Zealand.

-Enjoy the ambience of the heart of the stately homestead while your Colonel’s Homestead Restaurant chef prepares a gourmet BBQ dinner.
+Enjoy a quintessential Kiwi experience, a delicious gourmet BBQ buffet meal and a farm demonstration in a stunning lakeside setting.
+Take in the stunning views of Lake Wakatipu and its surroundings as you cruise across the lake to the historic Walter Peak high country farm aboard the TSS Earnslaw Steamship.
+Enjoy the ambiance of the heart of the stately homestead while your Colonel’s Homestead Restaurant chef prepares a gourmet BBQ dinner.
 Your seasonal menu includes an extensive selection of local New Zealand produce, including succulent meats and a selection of delicious vegetables and salads.
-Complete your meal with your choice of delicious desserts, New Zealand cheeses, tea and coffee.
+Complete your meal with your choice of delicious desserts, New Zealand cheeses, tea, and coffee.
+After dinner, watch the farm dogs in action with a sheep-herding demonstration and say hello to the other farm animals.
+Finally, cruise home under the southern stars and enjoy the fresh night air as the lights of Queenstown draw ever closer.

 Your accommodation: The Dairy Private Hotel by Naumi